Describing the Migdal effect with a bremsstrahlung-like process and many-body effects: Computational details and results

-In the upper panel of Fig.~\ref{fig:Energy Spectrum} shown are the velocity-averaged energy spectra of the Migdal excitation for DM mass $m_{\chi}=10\,\mathrm{MeV}$ (\textit{blue}), $100\,\mathrm{MeV}$(\textit{orange}) and $1\,\mathrm{GeV}$ (\textit{green}), respectively, for a benchmark cross section $\sigma_{\chi n}=10^{-38}\,\mathrm{cm}^{2}$.
+In the upper panel of Fig.~\ref{fig:Energy Spectrum} shown are the velocity-averaged energy spectra of the Migdal excitation for DM mass $m_{\chi}=10\,\mathrm{MeV}$ (blue), $100\,\mathrm{MeV}$(orange) and $1\,\mathrm{GeV}$ (green), respectively, for a benchmark cross section $\sigma_{\chi n}=10^{-38}\,\mathrm{cm}^{2}$.
 Due to a long tail brought by the non-vanishing $\eta$, which is further amplified by the factor $\propto\omega^{-4}$, the spectra do not exactly terminate at the band gaps, so we truncate the spectra at values slightly higher than the lower edges of their conduction bands.
 Also due to the dependence of the $\propto\omega^{-4}$ factor, the spectrum features a peak roughly at $13\,\mathrm{eV}$ ($5\,\mathrm{eV}$) for diamond (silicon), and suffers a suppression at the high energy end, exhibiting a drastic variation in the whole energy range.
 The energy spectra are calculated up to $\omega=50\,\mathrm{eV}$, a value falls short to span all the energy range relevant for ionization signal for DM masses larger than $100\,\mathrm{MeV}$, considering that the relevant spectra extend out beyond the energy window.
 However, in this energy window, one can still determine or constrain the DM particle parameters from the single- and two-electrons bins via the Migdal scattering.
-To fulfill this purpose, we adopt the model~\cite{Essig:2015cda} where the extra electron-hole pairs triggered by the primary pair are described with the mean energy per electron-hole pair $\varepsilon$ in high energy recoils.
+To fulfill this purpose, we adopt the model~\citep{Essig:2015cda} where the extra electron-hole pairs triggered by the primary pair are described with the mean energy per electron-hole pair $\varepsilon$ in high energy recoils.
 In this picture, the ionization charge $Q$ is then given by

-with $\left\lfloor x\right\rfloor $ rounds $x$ down to the nearest integer.
-Thus, from the energy spectra we estimate the sensitivity of a 1 kg-yr diamond detector in the right panel of Fig.~\ref{fig:Energy Spectrum}, assuming an average energy $\varepsilon=13\,\mathrm{eV}$~($3.6\,\mathrm{eV}$) for producing one electron-hole pair for diamond~\cite{Kurinsky:2019pgb}~(silicon~\cite{Essig:2015cda}).
-The 90\% C.L. upper limits on DM-nucleon cross section for both a single-electron (\textit{blue}) and a two-electron (\textit{orange}) bins are presented with no background event assumed.
+where $\left\lfloor x\right\rfloor $ rounds $x$ down to the nearest integer.
+Thus, from the energy spectra we estimate the sensitivity of a 1 kg-yr detector in the bottom panel of Fig.~\ref{fig:Energy Spectrum}, assuming an average energy $\varepsilon=13\,\mathrm{eV}$~($3.6\,\mathrm{eV}$) for producing one electron-hole pair for diamond~\citep{Kurinsky:2019pgb}~(silicon~\citep{Essig:2015cda}).
+The 90\% C.L. upper limits on DM-nucleon cross section for both a single-electron (blue) and a two-electron (orange) bins are presented with no background event assumed.